gbaudic/dionysus/README.md

 - your shop is limited in size and does not receive many customers
 - you do not have complex offers, rebates
 - you use a single computer for sales
-- you want a lightweight piece of software which works out-of-the-box
+- you want a lightweight piece of software which works out-of-the-box with very limited dependencies

-Dionysus is NOT for you if:
+Dionysus is NOT (yet!) for you if:
 - you need specific hardware support
 - your shop experiences heavy customer traffic
 - you have several POS terminals